pintergreg/software-engineering/lectures/15_testing.md

 # legacy code

-this chapter is based on the book _Working Efficiently with Legacy Code_ by Michael Feathers.
+this chapter is based on the book _Working Efficiently with Legacy Code_

+by Michael Feathers [@feathers2004working]

 ## what is legacy code?